Monday, December 28, 2015

 Wages for low-level black employees were low and housing was relatively expensive.
 So the recently-married Thomas took on Rodgers as a boarder.
 Trouble started early in February 1891 when Rodgers was let go for incompetency and he began drinking.

-The Sun reported on Tuesday, February 17 “Rodgers boarded with Thomas and the latter’s wife, a mulatto, to whom he has not been married long.
+The Sun reported on February 17, “Rodgers boarded with Thomas and the latter’s wife, a mulatto, to whom he has not been married long.
 Rodgers was much attracted by her, and she says, while drunk on Sunday night, he made improper proposals to her.
 She drove him from her rooms and told her husband when he came home.”

 Rodgers did not return until the next day and Thomas was waiting for him.
 He ordered Rodgers to leave the apartment.
 Angry, Rodgers began packing his belongings, all the while cursing at Thomas and his wife, and according to The Sun, “they were not slow in talking back.”

-Finally around 9:00 Rodgers had all his things packed.
+Finally around 9:00, Rodgers had all his things packed.
 As he prepared to leave, he drew a pistol from his coat and shot three times.
 One bullet missed Thomas, the other passed through his hand, and the third entered his head through the left temple.
 “The last, the doctors at Roosevelt Hospital think, will cause his death,” advised the newspaper.
 “Rodgers escaped.”

-The caliber of guests at the Plaza Hotel was not only reflected in the names on the guest register—including in 1892 Colonel and Mrs. William Jay; Mr. and Mrs. W. K. Vanderbilt; and O.H.P.
-Belmont; all of whom arrived from Newport and stayed here while their mansions were prepared—but in the cost of the rooms.
-Railroad man Charles G. Patterson lived here during the winter of 1892, paying $75 a week for his rooms; more than $2,000 in 2015 dollars.
+The caliber of guests at the Plaza Hotel was not only reflected in the names on the guest register—including in 1892 Colonel and Mrs. William Jay, Mr. and Mrs. W. K. Vanderbilt, and Oliver H. P. Belmont; all of whom arrived from Newport and stayed here while their mansions were prepared—but in the cost of the rooms.
+Railroad man Charles G. Patterson lived here during the winter of 1892, paying $75 a week for his rooms--more than $2,000 in 2015 dollars.

-Carriage wait in the snow outside the hotel as an omnibus passes along 59th Street -- photo by Irving Underhill, from the collection of the Museum of the City of New York
+Carriages wait in the snow outside the hotel as an omnibus passes along 59th Street -- photo by Irving Underhill, from the collection of the Museum of the City of New York

 A month before the wedding of Consuela Vanderbilt to the Duke of Marlborough, the bridegroom checked into the Plaza Hotel with his cousin and best man, Ivor Guest.
 The Duke, almost immediately, began drawing press attention, not all of it favorable.

 He was arrested on October 18 while bicycling in Central Park.
-“He violated a Park ordinance by ‘coasting’ down the hill near McGown’s Pass,” reported The Times.
+“He violated a Park ordinance by ‘coasting’ down the hill near McGown’s Pass,” reported The New York Times.
 The Duke “pleaded ignorance of the Park regulation and on promising not to repeat the offense, was permitted by the Roundsman in charge to depart.”

 Female New Yorkers were probably less apt to forgive the Duke when he refused to attend the wedding rehearsal at St. Thomas Church on November 5, 1895.
 Instead, he and his cousin went to the Racquet Club for a morning game of tennis.
-When asked why he effectively snubbed his future wife and mother-in-law, he replied “That sort of thing is good enough for women.”
+When asked why he effectively snubbed his future wife and mother-in-law, he replied, “That sort of thing is good enough for women.”

 The Plaza was briefly the center of a socially-scandalous incident in April 1897.
 Elliott F. Shepard was the son of deceased millionaire Elliott Fitch Shepard and Margaret Louisa Vanderbilt Shepard, the eldest daughter of William Henry Vanderbilt.

-Margaret Louisa Shepard was shocked to hear that her only son (to whom, The Times said, she had heretofore “shown great generosity”) had secretly married Esther Wiggins—the divorced daughter of a storekeeper in Greenport, Long Island who was about five years older than Elliott.
+Margaret Louisa Shepard was shocked to hear that her only son (to whom, The New York Times said, she had heretofore “shown great generosity”) had secretly married Esther Wiggins—the divorced daughter of a storekeeper in Greenport, Long Island who was about five years older than Elliott.

-When his mother found out about the civil service marriage, she insisted on a church wedding, which took place the first week of April 1897; “although she was too much prostrated by the news to attend it,” said The Times.
+When his mother found out about the civil service marriage, she insisted on a church wedding, which took place the first week of April 1897, “although she was too much prostrated by the news to attend it,” said The Times.
 The newspaper suggested that the newlyweds’ financial future hinged on Margaret Louisa Shepard’s disposition.

 “Though Mr. Shepard will have to depend on his mother’s generosity to live in anything approaching affluence, he already has sufficient income under the terms of his father’s will to support him in comfort.”
-The newspaper explained “Of the young Elliott F.’s one-fourth share of this $5,000,000 he cannot be deprived, nor can he obtain any of it, except what his mother chooses to give him, until her death.”
+The newspaper explained, “Of the young Elliott F.’s one-fourth share of this $5,000,000 he cannot be deprived, nor can he obtain any of it, except what his mother chooses to give him, until her death.”

 The following day they took their carriage to the White Star Line pier and boarded the Germanic.
 The New York Times reported that they “went at once to their staterooms, where they remained until the steamer left her berth.
 No one could be found who possessed any knowledge of their destination abroad.”

 (Incidentally, the story did not have a happy ending.
 Shepard went into business in Paris, but failed.
-The couple returned to the United States; but their marriage ended in divorce in 1902.)
+The couple returned to the United States, but their marriage ended in divorce in 1902.)

-On January 17, 1902 fire broke out in the suite occupied by the family of Ernest Staples on the seventh floor.
+On January 17, 1902, fire broke out in the suite occupied by the family of Ernest Staples on the seventh floor.
 Guests were frightened as firemen rushed up the staircase, dragging fire hoses.
 “There was no panic, however, for the elevators kept running continuously, and the persons upstairs, of whom there were about 300, mostly women, were all carried down without difficulty, and when they reached the office they were assured that there was little danger”

 The room where the fire started was soon engulfed and the fire spread into the hallway.
 Flames “poured from it into the hall, licked up the woodwork and doors and jambs for a distance of 50 feet along the corridor, and the deluge of water at first seemed only to increase their fury.”

 Finally the blaze was extinguished and “then it was realized how well the construction of the hotel had stood the test.”
 Even though the Staples suite was in ruins, the structure of the hotel was unscathed.
-Nevertheless the building suffered $20,000 in water and fire damage.
+Nevertheless, the building suffered $20,000 in water and fire damage.

 The sturdy construction of the hotel would make little difference in only five months.
 The building was sold for $3 million to Fred Sterry of Hot Springs, Virginia—deemed by the Record & Guide as “the most important cash sale of real estate in the history of this city."
 He laid plans for a new 17-story Plaza Hotel from plans by architect Henry Janeway Hardenbergh.